bockp/Edge-Detection-project/edge.md

 ![Fig.13](images/bench_time.png)

 **Fig.13: Result of the benchmark for the execution time of ImageJ edge detection functions.
-Canny Edge Detector adn FeatureJ Edges: Canny, FeatureJ Laplacian and Log Filter: LoG, Find Edges: Sobel**
+The Canny Edge Detector and FeatureJ Edges plugin use the Canny algorithm, FeatureJ Laplacian and Log Filter use the LoG, and Find Edges the Sobel**

 For the JVM memory load [Fig.14 and Fig.15], we can see that Find Edges uses the least memory, with a mean of 27.4 MegaBytes.
 Then the three functions Canny Edge Detector, FeatureJ Edges and Log\_Filter have an average of about 50 MB.
 And finally the most memory expensive function is FeatureJ Laplacian with a mean of 55 MB.

+The data are not normaly distributed.

 ![Fig.14](images/bench_memory.png)

 **Fig.14: Result of the benchmark for the memory load of ImageJ edge detection functions.
-Canny Edge Detector adn FeatureJ Edges: Canny, FeatureJ Laplacian and Log Filter: LoG, Find Edges: Sobel**
+The Canny Edge Detector and FeatureJ Edges plugin use the Canny algorithm, FeatureJ Laplacian and Log Filter use the LoG, and Find Edges the Sobel**

 ![Fig.15](images/bench.png)

 **Fig.15: Average execution time and used memory for ImageJ edge detection functions.
-Canny Edge Detector adn FeatureJ Edges: Canny, FeatureJ Laplacian and Log Filter: LoG, Find Edges: Sobel**
+The Canny Edge Detector and FeatureJ Edges plugin use the Canny algorithm, FeatureJ Laplacian and Log Filter use the LoG, and Find Edges the Sobel**

 Given that the Canny Edge Detector plugin can also be used on RGB images, we also ran a benchmark comparing the execution time and memory load difference for this plugin on RGB and 8-bit images[Fig.16].